nventive/UnoApplicationTemplate/README.md

 ﻿# Uno Application Template

-This is a mobile app project template using latest practices.
+This is a mobile app project template using [Uno](https://github.com/unoplatform/uno) and the latest .NET practices.

+## Getting Started

 We use `dotnet` project templates to easily create new projects.
-It simplifies the project renaming and supports conditional inclusions.
+It simplifies the **project renaming** and supports **conditional inclusions**.

-## Getting Started

 1. Install the template using the following command at the root of the project.